 If a virus is found, the virus engine sets a property on the file indicating that it's infected.

 What happens when a user tries to download an infected file by using the browser?

 If a file is infected, users can't download the file from SharePoint Online by using the browser.

 A user opens a web browser and tries to download an infected file from SharePoint Online.

 The user is given a warning that a virus has been detected.
-The user is given the option to download the file and attempt to clean it using their own virus software.
+The user is given the option to download the file and attempt to clean it using their own antivirus software.

-You can use the Set-SPOTenant cmdlet with the DisallowInfectedFileDownload parameter to not allow users to download a detected file, even in the anti-virus warning window.
-See [DisallowInfectedFileDownload] (https://docs.microsoft.com/powershell/module/sharepoint-online/Set-SPOTenant).
+You can use the DisallowInfectedFileDownload parameter on the Set-SPOTenant cmdlet in SharePoint Online PowerShell to prevent users from downloading an infected file, even in the anti-virus warning window.

 What happens when the OneDrive sync client tries to sync an infected file?

 Whether users sync files with the new OneDrive sync client (OneDrive.exe) or the previous OneDrive for Business sync client (Groove.exe), if a file contains a virus, the sync client won't download it.
 The sync client will display a notification that the file can't be synced.